Skip to main content

 All undergraduate students need to wear a gown for certain events in College, such as formal meals in Hall and in the College Chapel.
 Please read the following Academic Dress notes from the College Praelectors regarding gowns and what should be worn with them.

-Churchill Gowns will be selling undergraduate gowns in the Stanley Library on Friday 29 September from 12.30pm.
-You do not need to purchase an Churchill gown if you do not wish to, but you must have a gown in time for your meeting with the Mistress and the Matriculation photograph.
+Churchill Gowns will be selling undergraduate gowns in the Stanley Library on Friday 4 October from 1.30pm.
+You do not need to purchase a Churchill gown if you do not wish to, but you must have a gown in time for your meeting with the Mistress and the Matriculation photograph.

 The prices charged by other robe-makers can vary a great deal, but second-hand gowns can sometimes be obtained from various robe-makers in Cambridge, but they must be of the correct pattern for Girton College.
-There may be a few second hand gowns for sale by the JCR, but these will be snapped up very quickly.
+There may be a few second hand gowns available from Student Services.
+Please email us if you are interested in one (noting that students receiving a Cambridge Bursary will be prioritised).

 Undergraduate and Postgraduate students are invited to apply for Jill Vlasto Choral Exhibitions which are awarded for all voices: soprano, contralto, countertenor, tenor, baritone and bass.
 Holders of these awards, worth up to £350 per annum and tenable for three years, will sing in the Chapel Choir and take an active role in the musical life of the College.